Universality for two-dimensional critical cellular automata: Approximately internally filled sets

 \subsection{The iceberg algorithm: unbalanced families with drift}

 Our third algorithm will play a crucial role in the proof for update families that exhibit drift.
-Assume that $\U$ is unbalanced and let $\{u^*,-u^*\}$ be the pair of stable directions given by Lemma~\ref{le:ustar}, so in particular
+Assume that $\U$ is unbalanced and let $\{u^*,-u^*\} \subset \stabu$ be the pair of stable directions given by Lemma~\ref{le:stabu} (and originally by Lemma~\ref{le:ustar}), so in particular